acm-uiuc/til/_til/unix/do-not-overwrite-existing-files.md

+---
-# Do Not Overwrite Existing Files
+title: Do Not Overwrite Existing Files
+category: unix
+---

 When using the `cp` command to copy files, you can use the `-n` flag to make sure that you do not overwrite existing files.